a-paxton/oss-community-health/README.md

-# oss-community-health
+# Community Health of Open-Source Software

-Exploration of community health in open-source software communities developing on GitHub
+Exploration of community health in open-source software communities developing on GitHub.

 ## Data

-Download the data from the related OSF account and unzip it here.

-The files are organized as follows:

-    - project_name/comments.tsv
-    - project_name/issues.tsv

-### issues.tsv

-We've added two extra columns to the data provided by Github:
+Data for this project were obtained through the GitHub API.
+For reproducibility, we provide access to the data as they existed at the time of our analysis.
+Data can be found in a zipped folder in our [OSF project](https://osf.io/6ncwt/).
+The files are organized in that folder as follows:

+* `project_name`: Each project included in our experiment includes its own top- directory, named according to the repository.
+  * `project_name/issues.tsv`: Includes tickets, issues, and pull requests made on the project.
+In addition to the columns provided automatically by GitHub, we have also created two additional columns:
-    - num_PR_created: counts the number of PR created before that issue/PR by the corresponding author.
+      * `num_PR_created`: the number of PR created before that issue/PR by that user.
-    - num_issue_created: counts the number of issues created before that issue/PR by the corresponding author.
+      * `num_issue_created`: the number of issues created before that issue/PR by the corresponding author.
+  * `project_name/comments.tsv`: Includes all comments made on the issues for the project.